Welcome to Fall Quarter 2007 & Opening Day Information

 September 18, 2007 — Message from Brian MurphyDear Colleagues,

 I'm writing to invite you to the district and college Opening Day events, as we anticipate the arrival of students and the beginning of the fall quarter next week.
-The Campus Center has just reopened, the Student and Community Services Building and Bookstore are bustling with students, and we're putting the finishing touches on new lighting and pathways, new classrooms and technology--all awaiting the new academic year.
+The Campus Center has just reopened, the Registration & Student Services Building and Bookstore are bustling with students, and we're putting the finishing touches on new lighting and pathways, new classrooms and technology--all awaiting the new academic year.

 District Opening Day is this Thursday, Sept.
 20, at the Smithwick Theatre on the Foothill College campus, beginning with breakfast at 8 a.m.
 Chancellor Martha Kanter recently sent out information regarding District Opening Day, and we look forward to seeing everyone there.